chace-carey/GroCalc/USERSTORIES.md

 - An existing user can see their roomates, groceries, and total from any device on which they're logged in

 ## User Story #5
-As a user I want to be able to sign up and sign in to GroCalc with an email and password so that I can have personalized saved data.
-No later then October 23,2023
+As a user I want to be able to have a UI/UX to cleanly navigate through the sign up, sign in, and main app screens.
+No later then October 23, 2023

-## Acceptance Criteria
+## Acceptence Criteria
-- Save all user information to firebase backend
-- Personalize UI/UX based on saved user information
+- Should have a screen for sign up, sign in, and main app usage
+* App should be themed appropriately
+* Logo should be displayed on all screens

 ## User Story #6
 As an administrator I want to be able to access the database in order to edit, delete, or block user accounts.
 No later then October 23,2023